 Texas and United States DROUGHT OUTLOOK

-In the National Oceanic and Atmospheric Administration (NOAA) U.S. Seasonal Drought Outlook update covering September through December, drought conditions are expected to persist in several states across the country.
-The majority of Montana, North Dakota, South Dakota and Hawaii are predicted to remain in drought throughout the season.
-Additionally, drought conditions are expected to develop in parts of Oklahoma, Arkansas, Louisiana, Mississippi, Alabama and Missouri.
-All remaining areas are expected to improve or have their drought condition removed entirely.
+In the National Oceanic and Atmospheric Administration (NOAA) U.S. Seasonal Drought Outlook update covering November through February, drought conditions are expected to persist as well as develop in several states across the country.
+Texas, Louisiana, Georgia and North Carolina are all expected to develop drought conditions in the upcoming months.
+Only drought conditions in Hawaii, Montana, Missouri, Minnesota, Illinois, Indiana and Iowa are expected to improve.
 To view the last NOAA U.S. Seasonal Drought Outlook map, click here.

 Additional Information and Data